 Tile Types5th February 2016

 The range of tiles available today is almost endless, and will continue to develop.
-Below is a summary of the most common types of tile and a description of their properties and make up.
+Below is a summary of the most common types and a description of their properties and make up.
 Those most traditionally used are manufactured from raw materials to create a ’tile’ with a variety of performance and decorative characteristics.

 Ceramic: A tile consisting of mixtures of clay, which are pressed and kiln fired at high temperatures, to give a hard ‘bisque or biscuit’.
 The ‘biscuit’ has a relatively high degree of absorbency enabling the adhesive to bond fairly easily.
 Ceramics may be left unglazed but are more often glazed to give more decorative options as well as physical benefits.
 This includes terracotta and quarry tiles.
 Ceramic tiles are generally not considered suitable for external use.

 Vitrious (fully vitrified and semi-vitrified): Similar in manufacture to ceramic tiles, but incorporating different clays to provide tiles that are harder, denser and less absorbent.
 They may be fired for longer and at higher temperatures than ceramics.
 The term vitreous simply means ‘glass like’.
 The classifications for ‘fully vitrified’ is a tile with less than 3% water absorption.
 Fully vitrified tiles require the use of a polymer modified adhesive may be used externally in areas for spas and swimming pools.
 Semi-vitreous tiles have a water absorption between 3-7%.